anee-helsinki/ProsobabNetwork/README.md

 # Social Networks of Prosobab

 This repository contains data that has been mined from the database dump of Prosobab (Waerzeggers et al., 2019; Waerzeggers & Groß, 2022).
 The database was created by the ERC Consolidator Grant project "Persia and Babylonia" at Leiden University.
-The database can be browsed online, but, as it is a university project, the continuity of the website cannot be guaranteed.

 A dump of Prosobab's relational SQL database was published in the DANS research data repository (https://doi.org/10.17026/dans-zvn-eece).
 From the database, we extracted information on all cuneiform documents, persons, and their attestations in documents.
 From this data, we created several node and edge lists that are ready-made for social network analysis.